 It’s one of our biggest distractions here at FFT HQ – deciding how to cook and serve what we love the most… seafood!
 Should I make a fish pie?
 Perhaps a simple, grilled fillet with crusty bread and salad?
 Maybe a hearty stew?
 There’s endless ways to prepare and enjoy seafood so we’ve compiled 5 of our favourite techniques which guarantee amazing results – however you choose to eat it!

 Delicious Recipe Box

 When I ordered the cod cakes I thought I was a bit nutty paying £8 a meal for them, but these were not supermarket fish cakes.
 Absolutely delicious, firm texture and held together well during cooking.
 The tomato sauce with them went really well too.
 I would never have thought of combining the two flavours.
-I'll order them again if Adam puts them on the menu.
+I'll order them again if Chef puts them on the menu.
 The Gurnard was also lovely.
 It cooks really well and is delicious.
 I think I read somewhere (maybe it was your information) that gurnard isn't a popular fish, but I have no idea why.
 I'd say it is my favourite.
 Maybe the name's a bit off-putting, given that gurning is a Lake District sport in which the winner is the one who can contort his face into the ugliest shape.
 The bouillabaise sauce was a perfect accompaniment and the carrot, parsnip and coriander mash made a refreshing change from potato mash and I'm going to nick that idea for my own meals.
-Sorry, Adam!
+Sorry, Chef!
 So thanks for a lovely week of meals once again.